AnaHristian/secure_private_ai/README.md

 Extend PyTorch with the tools necessary to train AI models that preserve user privacy

-## Section: Securing Federated Learning
+## Section 3: Securing Federated Learning

-Secure modeks trained using federated learning with multi-party computation.
+Secure modeks trained using federated learning with multi-party computation in the `Section 3: Securing Federated Learning` notebook.
 * Lesson 1: Trusted Aggregator
 * Lesson 2: Intro to Additive Secret Sharing
 * Lesson 3: Intro to Fixed Precision Encoding